Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 By adding a shadow to text, its own colour may not be of relevance anymore.

 For example, look at the following image.
-It shows two words, both with a red background that has an insufficient contrast of `2.1:1` to the white background.
+It shows two words, both with a red fill that has an insufficient contrast of `2.1:1` to the white background.

 ![A word without and a word with shadow](_media/words-without-and-with-shadow.png)